 Need to Know

 October is one of Hong Kong's main conference months when thousands of delegates descend on the territory.
 You may find hotel room rates are higher than normal.
 It also means that many of the city’s hotels are filled up – book as far ahead as you can.

 - The sea in October is warm, and on average reaches a very pleasant 28C.
 It's the ideal time to visit Hong Kong Beaches.

 - The humidity finally starts to relent, making it possible to explore Hong Kong's fantastic outdoors again

 - With the outdoors open again to visitors, you can see some of Hong Kong's spectacular wildlife.
 The New Territories and Wetland Park are a regular safari of birds and beasts.

 - The almost complete lack of rain makes October one of the best months to explore Hong Kong

 - Many conferences can drive hotel prices up and make finding a place to lay your head difficult

-- 27th October – 17th November.
+- End of October – mid November.
 Hong Kong Oktoberfest: A now annual event in Hong Kong, The Marco Polo Hotel lays on steins, sausages and silly trousers to mark the beer drinking festival.

 - 31st October.
 Both Hong Kong Disneyland and Ocean Park will be hosting American style extravaganzas to mark the spookiest day of the year on Halloween.
 But for the island's biggest (and drunkest) Halloween festival, go to Lan Kwai Fong's Halloween street party on the weekend just before (or on) October 31; costume optional, heavy drinking recommended.